-When a couple decides to divorce, all marital property and debt is subject to equitable division, which involves consideration of numerous financial and practical factors.
+When a couple decides to divorce, all martial property and debt is subject to equitable division, which involves consideration of numerous financial and practical factors.
 There may be a non-marital property that may have been acquired prior to or during a marriage that is not subject to division.
-Valuation of personal, business, and retirement assets is often complicated, especially in high asset and high-income cases.
-Tax considerations must also be addressed during the division, transfer, and sale of marital property.
-Whether it is your home, business, vehicles, pension or retirement benefits, debts, or other assets under consideration, our detailed-oriented and experienced Attorneys are prepared and available to advise and represent you in obtaining a financial resolution in your divorce.
+Valuation of personal, business, and retirement assets is often complicated, especially in high-asset and high-income cases.
+Tax considerations must also be addressed during the division, transfer, and sale of martial property.
+Whether it is your home, business, vehicles, pension, or retirement benefits, debts, or other assets under consideration, our detailed-oriented and experienced Attorneys are prepared and available to advise and represent you in obtains a financial resolution in your divorce.

 Whether you are a mother or a father, we recognize that your children are a top priority.
 When it comes to parental decision-making, residency, and visitation schedules, we take our role as your advisor, advocate, and legal representative seriously.
 Custody issues may be resolved through mediation and/or litigation.
 Our Attorneys understand there is no “one size fits all” approach in addressing a parent’s concerns and the children’s needs.
 Unfortunately, in some instances, the relationship between the parents can be difficult and uncooperative leading to attempts to alienate the children from one of the parents.
 Our Attorneys have experience in high conflict custody cases, and we have many resources that will help support our clients and their children.

 Grandparents, family members, and significant others are often Involved in assisting parents who are unable to provide care for their children, because of substance abuse, incarceration, mental health issues, or other personal problems.
 We can assist potential Guardians by providing the legal and practical information needed to assure that any child can remain safe and secure in a caretaker’s home when parents are not able to meet their responsibilities.